 Ozark National Scenic Riverways of Missouri is the first national site to protect a river system.
 This system consists of the Current and Jacks Fork rivers, which are two of the clearest rivers in the world.

-The park is over 80,000 acres and offers a vast number of outdoor activities, such as canoeing, hiking, fishing and many more.
+The park is over 80,000 acres in size and offers a vast number of outdoor activities, such as canoeing, hiking, and fishing.
 There are also caves in the area that visitors can explore.

 Although there are over a million visitors per year, many believe the national park is a state park.
 In 1967, the three major camp grounds that were run by the state were handed over to the national government.
 This change causes some confusion to this day.